WP-Script Adult Theme & Plugins Review

 It was an issue of server side debugging mode not being switched off in my .htaccess file.
 When I made the updates to that file as documented, hey-presto, the errors immediately disappeared and have never returned.

-Between Hostgator and Wp-Script, I’d have thought one or other of the support desks would’ve recognised the problem and been aware of the solution.
+Between Hostgator and WP-Script, I’d have thought one or other of the support desks would’ve recognised the problem and been aware of the solution.

 But I’ve been left down by other support desks too, and read similar stories of all merchants – but in this case I was able to use my own technical background to fill in the blanks or as above, and by luck and persistence, found a solution elsewhere.

-As a newb or non-techie to WordPress and hosting, I think you’re doing to be lost, totally out of your depth in being faced with these issues, and fully reliant on these third parties to assist you.
+As a newb or non-techie to WordPress and hosting, I think you’re going to be lost, totally out of your depth in being faced with these issues, and fully reliant on these third parties to assist you.

-In which case you’d have been left with a fked-up site as neither Hostgator or Wp-Script correctly identified the problem.
+In which case you’d have been left with a f@*ked-up site as neither Hostgator or WP-Script correctly identified the problem.

 But that is going to be same for any host or theme you purchase, in my opinion (except SiteOrigin – their help desk is superb).
 I don’t mean to be unduly alarmist, just putting the technical issues I experienced in perspective.

-I mentioned earlier the language issue with the Hostgator agent, well Wp-Script suffers from this too, as they’re based in France this company, and while their English is better than my French, oftentimes they misunderstand due to simply not being native English speakers.
+I mentioned earlier the language issue with the Hostgator agent, well WP-Script suffers from this too, as they’re based in France this company, and while their English is better than my French, oftentimes they misunderstand due to simply not being native English speakers.
 Get there in the end, but it is evident.

-And that Facebook of Wp-Script’s disappeared, I think, simply because of the number of unhappy comments on it, such as I left.
+And that Facebook of WP-Script’s disappeared, I think, simply because of the number of unhappy comments on it, such as I left.

 But you know what, despite all that, I still recommend them.

-Because I was reading an adult affiliate forum the other week and seen numerous similar rumblings about another adult supplier of themes and plugins… you can’t escape it, and I like my Wp-Script site, I genuinely reckon Retrotube is the best looking adult theme out there, so I’m sticking with it.
+Because I was reading an adult affiliate forum the other week and seen numerous similar rumblings about another adult supplier of themes and plugins… you can’t escape it, and I like my WP-Script site, I genuinely reckon RetroTube is the best looking adult theme out there, so I’m sticking with it.

-And devil you know and all that.
+And better the devil you know and all that.

-Outwardly, my site is anything but the stock theme offered by Wp-Script and tailored to how I want it to look.
+Outwardly, my site is anything but the stock theme offered by WP-Script and tailored to how I want it to look.